-Preservice Teacher E: "I’ve been struggling with classroom management during lab activities.
-I’m worried I’m not managing time well."
+Preservice science teacher E: “I’ve been struggling with classroom management during lab activities.
+I’m worried I’m not managing time well.”

-Mentor 6: "Managing labs can be tricky, especially at first.
+Mentor 6: “Managing labs can be tricky, especially at first.
 It’s okay to feel uncertain.
 I encourage you to reflect on what worked and what could improve.
 You’re already showing great dedication.
-Reach out if you need strategies or just someone to talk to."
+Reach out if you need strategies or just someone to talk to.”

-Preservice Teacher F: "I sometimes feel overwhelmed trying to balance lesson planning, grading, and managing my confidence as a new teacher."
+Preservice science teacher F: “I sometimes feel overwhelmed trying to balance lesson planning, grading, and managing my confidence as a new teacher.”

-Mentor 6: "Balancing everything is challenging, but remember, every experience helps you grow.
-You're not alone—consider peers or mentors for support.
+Mentor 6: “Balancing everything is challenging, but remember, every experience helps you grow.
+You’re not alone—consider peers or mentors for support.
 Taking time for self-care is also vital.
-Your well-being is essential for effective teaching."
+Your well-being is essential for effective teaching.

 Let’s keep supporting each other.
 Remember, it’s okay to ask for help, and sharing your feelings can lighten the load.
-We’re here to grow together—not just as science teachers, but as resilient educators."
+We’re here to grow together—not just as science teachers, but as resilient educators.”

-Quotation from semi-structured interviews with Mentor 6: "Supporting each other through challenges is vital.
-My role is to offer encouragement and remind teachers of the impact their dedication has on students."
+Quote from the semi-structured interview with mentor 6: “Supporting each other through challenges is vital.
+My role is to offer encouragement and remind teachers of the impact their dedication has on students.”

-Results concerning the second research question: How do science mentors' participation in AKCs affect their mentoring abilities and skills?
+Research question 2: How does in-service science teacher mentors’ participation in AKCs affect their mentoring abilities and skills?

-To understand the effect of participation of in-service science teachers' mentors in PLCs on their mentoring abilities, semi-structured interviews with them were analyzed using thematic analysis methodology.
-The results of this analysis raised the following influences:
+To understand the impact of mentors’ participation in AKCs on their mentoring abilities, semi-structured interviews were conducted and the transcripts were then thematically analyzed.
+The following impacts emerged from this analysis:

-Pedagogical skill development: Exposure of in-service science teachers' mentors in PLCs to diverse discourses, scenarios, strategies and pedagogical approaches fosters the refinement of instructional techniques tailored to diverse learner needs.
+Pedagogical skill development: Mentors’ exposure to diverse discourses, scenarios, strategies, and pedagogical approaches during AKCs fosters the refinement of instructional techniques tailored to diverse learner needs.

-Quotation from semi-structured interviews with Mentor 7: "My participation in these fruitful meeting helped me to develop and advance my pedagogical skill on my personal professional line."
+Quote from the semi-structured interview with mentor 7: “My participation in these fruitful meeting helped me to develop and advance my pedagogical skill on my personal professional line.”

-Content knowledge advancement: Ongoing PLCs dialogue and shared resources contribute to mentors' mastery of scientific content, ensuring accurate and current guidance.
+Content knowledge advancement: Ongoing dialogue and the sharing of resources during AKCs contribute to mentors’ mastery of scientific content, ensuring accurate and current guidance.

-Quotation from semi-structured interviews with Mentor 8: "My participation in these fruitful meeting helped me to develop and advance my pedagogical skill on my personal professional line, now I am an expert mentor."
+Quote from the semi-structured interview with mentor 8: “My participation in these fruitful meeting helped me to develop and advance my pedagogical skill on my personal professional line, now I am an expert mentor.”

-Reflective practice and self-assessment: Collaborative discussions during PLCs encourage mentors to critically evaluate their mentoring practices, identify areas for improvement, and adopt evidence-based approaches.
+Reflective practice and self-assessment: Collaborative discussions during AKCs encourage mentors to critically evaluate their mentoring practices, identify areas for improvement, and adopt evidence-based approaches.

-Quotation from semi-structured interviews with Mentor 8: "I always made a reflective thinking about what I did in the academia Kita weekly meeting, afterword I include modifications that influences my role within these meeting and my discourse with the whole participants in these meetings."
+Quote from the semi-structured interview with mentor 8: “I always made a reflective thinking about what I did in the academia Kita weekly meeting, afterwards I include modifications that influences my role within these meeting and my discourse with the whole participants in these meetings.”

-Networking and collaborative growth: Building relationships within the academia Kita community PLCs creates opportunities for these in-service science mentors to peer support, resource sharing, and collaborative problem-solving, thereby strengthening overall mentoring capacity.
+Networking and collaborative growth: Building relationships within AKCs creates opportunities for mentors to receive peer support and shared resources and to engage in collaborative problem-solving, thereby strengthening their overall mentoring capacity.

-Quotation from semi-structured interviews with Mentor 9: "I succeeded to establish many networks collaborative with the whole participants of academia Kita community, either the preservice science teacher, other in-service science mentors from my school and the academic supervisor as well."
+Quote from the semi-structured interview with mentor 9: “I succeeded to establish many networks collaborative with the whole participants of academia Kita community, either the preservice science teacher, other in-service science mentors from my school and the academic supervisor as well.”

-Increased professional confidence: Continuous engagement bolsters in-service science mentors' confidence and motivation, leading them to more proactive and effective mentoring behaviors.
+Increased professional confidence: Continuous engagement bolsters mentors’ confidence and motivation, leading them to develop more proactive and effective mentoring behaviors.

-Quotation from semi-structured interviews with Mentor 10: "My participation in these weekly meetings increased myself and my professional confidence along my personal professional line."
+Quote from the semi-structured interview with mentor 10: “My participation in these weekly meetings increased myself and my professional confidence along my personal professional line.”

-Results concerning the third research question: What are the changes, if any, that are advised to make to the learning community model according to science mentors?
+Research question 3: What recommendations and feedback do in-service science teacher mentors provide regarding AKCs?